-performance.
-Venture Challenge Scale applicants must request greater than \$600,000 and may not request in excess of \$1,500,000 over the three-year period of performance.
+The Venture Challenge is a single competition but is comprised of two funding levels: Build and Scale.
+Venture Challenge Build applicants may not request in excess of \$750,000 over the three-year period of performance.
+Venture Challenge Scale applicants must request more than \$750,000 and may not request in excess of \$1,500,000 over the three-year period of performance.